 No cellphones.
 No headphones.

-A couple of weeks ago, I was cycling on my way to work when I saw a woman in front of me dropping something from her bike.
+A couple of weeks ago, I was cycling on my way to work when I saw a woman dropping something from her bike in front of me.
 She suddenly left the bike lane and stopped.
-A few meters after, I saw that she dropped her phone and I couldn’t be happier to see something like this happening finally.
+A few meters later, I saw that she had dropped her phone, and I couldn’t be happier to see something like this happening.

 If you need to take a call, stop your bike and talk to whoever is calling you.
 Simple as that.

-You need to follow the rules and understand where is your place in traffic.
+You need to follow the rules and understand your location in traffic.

-But, this is the only rule here that I often understand when people break it, and I do this as well.
-But I like to keep it in mind and follow that on every option I have.
+But this is the only rule I often understand when people break it, and I also do this.
+But I like to keep it in mind and follow it on every option.